mvdan/accesspoint/README.md

 Getting the list of clients consists of parsing `/proc/net/arp` and parsing each line to see what devices are neighbours in our wireless network.

+An extra method is available to get the list of reachable clients, since the arp table is cached for up to a few minutes.
+The method asynchronously tests the reachability of each client.

 ### License